-Research has also shown that extended periods in space can disrupt the immune system and leave astronauts vulnerable to pathogens, hypersensitivity and unwanted autoimmune responses.
-However, each crew that resides on the International Space Station provides us with information that we use to adjust our protocols and that extends that period of time.
-As for the total number of days in space, his Russian compatriot Sergei Krikalev takes the cake, with more than 803 days in space, spread over six flights.
+As for the total number of days in space, Sergei Krikalev holds the record with more than 803 days spread over six flights.
 While Matt Damon did a great job of earning a living on Mars, it left viewers wondering how long humans can survive in space.
 With the help of Samsara Therapeutics and other research organizations, we are slowly but surely learning more about how to extend our time in space.